echeran/smile-of-murugan/webbook/chapter16.md

 have been prior to the 10th-11th Cent.
 A.D.
-The lower limit, in any case, is provided by the fact that the commentary quotes 325 poems from the *Pāṇṭikkōvai*, a work of probably late 7th Cent. which praises the Pāņṭiya king Neṭumāṛan (640-670 A.D.).
+The lower limit, in any case, is provided by the fact that the commentary quotes 325 poems from the *Pāṇṭikkōvai*, a work of probably late 7th Cent. which praises the Pāņṭiya king Neṭumāṟan (640-670 A.D.).
 Hence, Nakkīrar's commentary cannot be earlier that the 7th Cent.
 On the other hand, it is older than Iḷampūraṇar.
 Late 7th-8th Cent.
 A.D. seems to be a reasonable estimate for the original text of the commentary, at least as far as our knowledge goes.
 Later careful